dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 Known Differences:

 * items never include fields with identifiable objects or list of such objects
-* items by default do not include all available fields but a subset that depends on context and parameters
+* items by default do not include all available fields, but a subset that depends on context and parameters
 * lists cannot be used without pager (therefore there is no `pager` parameter)
 * fields with collections are not paged using the `pager`-transformer but through